caiyuanhao1998/MST-plus-plus/README.md

-# MST
+# MST++
 This is the pytorch implementation of our proposed solution "MST++: Multi-stage Spectral-wise Transformer for Efficient Spectral Reconstruction".
+Our MST++ is mainly based on our work MST (https://github.com/caiyuanhao1998/MST), which is accepted by CVPR 2022.

 ![Illustration of MST](/figure/MST.png)